leon-thomm/ryvencore-qt/docs/getting_started.md

 > While most flow-based visual scripting software out there implements either the approach of *execution-flows* or *data-flows*, ryvencore implements them both.
 Generally, data flows are more flexible and powerful, so the focus is on them, but there are cases where exec flows make more sense, so I wanted to leave it as an option.

 > [!TIP|label:Custom Node Base Class]
 > In more sophisticated editors, you may want to define your custom `NodeBase` class to add functionality to all your nodes.
-If you want ryvencore-internal nodes (like function nodes) to be children of this class too, you can provide your base class when initializing the `Session` object.
+If you want ryvencore-internal nodes (like macro nodes) to be children of this class too, you can provide your base class when initializing the `Session` object.

 And let's add another node which generates a random number in a given range, so we have something to print.